UCL-ARC/Mutein/Documents/yamlmake.md

 #### Spawning separate jobs for each item of an existing list

+The special `{=...}` placeholder expands to generate a separate job for each item in an existing config list, and can appear in the input and/or output fields of an action.
 Lists of strings can be defined anywhere in the configuration.
 Additionally each action can define any temporary local configuration it needs - this does not persist after the action has ended.
 Therefore a short list of files can be hard coded into the action itself (although in practise it might be better kept in a separate configuration file that is included):

 ```
   - action: